okuvshynov/slowllama/README.md

 ```
 [ ] masking
+[ ] optimizations -- focus on memory usage
+    [ ] consider splitting transformer block into attention/ff
+    [ ] check if loading state dict to the same block instance would avoid the reallocation
+    [ ] microopt - no need to compute gradient for some of the leaf parts
 [ ] more generic train routine
     [ ] pause/resume from LoRA snapshot
     [ ] do not create LoRA layers on prepare, only on finetune?